golfRguy/beautiful-jekyll/_posts/the_hole_story.md

 # Introduction

-Today, I am going to creaet a word cloud of golf hole descriptions.
-In the future, this information could be used to extract some features that could be increase prediction accuracy in some golf outcomes (eg: score, driving accuracy).
+In this post I am going to create a word cloud of golf hole descriptions.
+In the future, this information could be used to extract some features that could be used to predict some golf outcomes (eg: score, driving accuracy).

 This post serves two purposes- First, it will contain technical details, like programming scripts, for educational/reproducibility purposes.
 Second, it won't be too dense that someone who isn't interested in the nuts and bolts won't be restricted from following along.